Fact-checked by the SnapMessages editorial team

 Regain account access within the first 15 minutes

-Use your email provider’s official account recovery page — not any link in your inbox.
+Use your email provider’s official account recovery page, not any link in your inbox.
 Verify your identity using your backup email, phone number, or security questions.
-If automated recovery fails, contact live support immediately and start the manual verification process.
+When automated recovery fails, contact live support immediately and start the manual verification process.
 Begin this step even if you are still unsure whether you have been hacked.

 -